GreyRockSoft/OptsGeneral-Client/README.md

 ```

 ## Run
 Once you have your general.js file you can now use the `optGeneralClient` to execute it.
-To do this run `optGeneralClient` from the directory that your general.js file is located.
+To do this run `optGeneralClient` from the directory that your general.js file is located. #Note:# come commands require `sudo` access.
+If you do not run `optGeneralClient` as `sudo` some commands will not work and the run will fail.